mjfrigaard/sharing-your-work/manuscript/02chapter.md

 In [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X), authors Hunt and Thomas advise *'Keep[ing] Knowledge in Plain Text'*.
 This sentiment has been repeated [here](https://simplystatistics.org/2017/06/13/the-future-of-education-is-plain-text/), [here](https://richardlent.github.io/post/the-plain-text-workflow/), and [here](http://plain-text.co/index.html#introduction).

-We recommend you keep track of your changes, notes, and any pertinent documentation about your project in plain text `README` files.
+We recommend you keep your files, notes, and any pertinent documentation about your project in plain text files.
 The reasons for this will become more apparent as we move through the example, but I wanted to outline a few here:

 - plain text lasts forever (files written 40 years ago are still readable today)
 - plain text can be *converted* to any other kind of document
-- plain text is text searchable (ctrl+F or cmd+F allows us to find keywords or phrases)
+- plain text is searchable (ctrl+F or cmd+F allows us to find keywords or phrases)

-These all sound great, but you might still be wondering what makes a file 'plain text,' so we'll define this below.
-This chapter will also cover why you might want to consider switching over to a plain text editor if you're currently using something like, Google Docs, Apple Papers, or Microsoft Word.
+We will also cover why you might want to consider switching over to a plain text editor if you're currently using something like Google Docs, Apple Papers, or Microsoft Word.

 ### Wait--why would I change what I'm doing if it works?